AyushJaggii/PortfolioProjects_DataAnalysis/README.md

 ## Table of Contents

+##### -> Customer Analysis
+The customer analysis project conducted involves the cleaning, preprocessing, and visualization of a dataset using Jupyter and Python, followed by the creation of a comprehensive dashboard using Tableau.
+The goal of this project is to gain valuable insights and identify significant trends related to customer behavior, preferences, and engagement.

 ##### -> Amazon Web Scraper
 In this Project, Python and a web scraping framework, Beautiful Soup is used.
 The data extracted includes product information, pricing, reviews, and ratings.
 The data is then stored in a Csv File.
 The goal of the project is to collect data for analysis, research, or price comparison.